 Amend RID/ADR/ADN as follows: (The base text shown below is from ADR 2015, 6.4.22.8, with underlined text in bold italics for additions.
 This amendment should be replicated in paragraph 6.4.22.8 of RID.

-6.4.22.8 Any design that requires unilateral approval originating in a country Contracting Party to ADR shall be approved by the competent authority of this country; if the country where the package has been designed is not a Contracting Party to ADR, carriage is possible on condition that:
+6.4.22.8 Any package design that requires unilateral approval originating in a country Contracting Party to ADR shall be approved by the competent authority of this country; if the country where the package has been designed is not a Contracting Party to ADR, carriage is possible on condition that:

-(a) A certificate has been supplied by this country, proving that the package design satisfies the technical requirements of ADR, and that this certificate is countersigned by a competent authority of an intended ADR Contracting Party approval;
+(a) A certificate has been supplied by this country, proving that the package design satisfies the technical requirements of ADR, and that this certificate is validated by a competent authority of an ADR Contracting Party;

-(b) If no certificate and no existing package design approval by a country Contracting Party to ADR has been supplied, the package design is approved by the competent authority an ADR intended Contracting Party approval.
+(b) If no certificate and no existing package design approval by a country Contracting Party to ADR has been supplied, the package design is approved by the competent authority an ADR Contracting Party.

 1.2.1 Definition of « Unilateral approval »